|

 breeder’s home, outdoors, or in a kennel.
 This will let you know what kind of everyday environment the dog is

 familiar with, and whether the environment you plan for him is similar or different.
+Another question to ask the breeder is how the dog interacts

 with people and other pets.
 A dog who has been taken care of in his breeder’s home may be used to being around